brianzinn/react-babylonjs/README-building.md

 Note that yarn link DOES NOT WORK for this package.
 Instead, copy the dist folder, Licence, package.json and readme.md into the fe\client\node_modules\react-babylonjsv5 location directly after it is built

+Uploading to npm

+In order to ensure that only the required files are uploaded to npm:
+1. copy the following to kadshow-reactBabylonjsv5\toNpm:
+  a. dist folder
+  b.
+LICENSE
+  c. package.json
+  d.
+README.md
+2. open a windows terminal in the kadshow-reactBabylonjsv5\toNpm folder
+3. log in to npm using the command: npm login
+3. upload the package to npm with the command: npm publish --access public